 B‘ talked with model and actress Sarah Westendorf, born in 1990.
 Her movie „CPH“ by Israeli director Eitan Sarid, captures the life after the war: an Israeli soldier lost in his own Trauma and the nightlife of Copenhagen — she portrays his danish wife.
 We talked about ways of facing the own trauma and a possible future.
 We’ve met for a coffee at the Blini’s and it was a day, where I felt, I couldn’t deal with more trauma so far.
 Sarah enters the room and fills it with her LA-alike attitude.
 I’ve got a pocket full of sunshine…

 Sexual Liberation vs Austerity

-„CPH is about the Trauma in life, you can’t avoid facing someday,“ she told me, when I asked what’s the essence of the movie, which was nominated for the Best Picture at the Jerusalem film festival. „He moved to Copenhagen and got lost there—which happens all the time here—but than his best friend is tearing down his walls and breaks into his apartment.
-My (movie) husband had to face his trauma all of the sudden.“ I asked her, if she’s familiar with this part and she goes on: „I loved this time of my life, just living in the right now and be in the moment.
-I was partying and really experimenting with my sexual concepts.
-Mostly at Clubs like the Berghain, where I also met Chris.
-I guess I needed that, to overcome my trauma.
-But than winter came.“
+„CPH is about the Trauma in life, you can’t avoid facing someday,“ she told me, when I asked what’s the essence of the movie, which was nominated for the Best Picture at the Jerusalem film festival. „He moved to Copenhagen and got lost there—which happens all the time here—but soon his best friend is tearing down his walls and breaks into his apartment.
+My (movie) husband had to face his trauma all of the sudden.“ I asked her, if she’s familiar with this part and she goes on: „I loved this time of my life, just living in the here and now, being in the moment.
+I needed that, to overcome my trauma.
+But winter came.“

 She wears white jeans, a blue denim blouse and her sun bleached hair falls over her shoulder like a wave, just as germans might imagine the valley girls.
 Of course Sarah speaks more than one language fluent and so we switched between German and English a little more often than usual.